Late risers have a hard time on ski tours in spring

 Harsch and crampons

 The ascent track is often in an unpleasant condition in the morning.
 Overnight it has frozen like icing on a chocolate cake.
-As hard as concrete and sometimes as bumpy as a field.
+Hard as concrete and sometimes as bumpy as a field.
 The skins quickly reach their limits on steep sections.
-You are constantly slipping backwards.
-That costs energy.
-That's why crampons should be in your rucksack on every tour.
+You are constantly sliding backwards.
+That costs strength.
+That's why crampons belong in your rucksack on every tour.
 The same applies to crampons.
 Steep cirques or gullies can mutate into tough "Wadelbeissers" that are impossible to tackle without twelve-toed crampons.
 A short ice axe may even make sense.
 However, you should be clear about whether you can master these last few meters on the descent.
-In most cases, it makes sense to leave your skis behind beforehand or to finish the ascent at the depot.
+In most cases, it makes sense to leave your skis behind beforehand or to end the ascent at the depot.

 A moment ago you were out in the sun, now the ascent is in the shade.
-And then it happens: Thick clumps stick to the skins and make walking really difficult.
-Even if skins are less prone to clogging these days due to their good quality, sometimes it does happen.
-Then it's time to fight.
+And then it happens: Thick clumps stick to your skins and make walking really difficult.
+Even if the skins are less prone to clogging these days due to their good quality, sometimes it does happen.
+Then the fight is on.
 If you don't want to spend minutes laboriously scraping the studs off with a pole, treat the skins with a special skin wax or spray beforehand.
-Our tip: A coat wax is part of the basic equipment in spring.
+Our tip: A skin wax is part of the basic equipment in spring.

 Drink a lot